Boost Your Productivity with These 5 Office 365 Tips

 The growth in the adoption of the Microsoft Office 365 platform is staggering.
 Though deeply dependent on the inertia of the eponymous desktop application suite, it is also the mix of complementary services Microsoft continuously adds which is making this particular cloud productivity platform very popular.
 Microsoft Office 365 hit 100 million active business users in 2017, but it is not uncommon for many businesses to merely scratch the surface of what Office 365 has to offer.
 Here are five ideas to help you make better use of Office 365.

 Delve into your documents

-Office Delve helps users to discover and find information that is pertinent to them via a customisable personal page which shows recently accessed documents, profiles of colleagues and a feed of suggested content.
+Office Delve helps users to discover and find information that is pertinent to them via a customisable personal page that shows recently accessed documents, profiles of colleagues and a feed of suggested content.
 Now also in mobile app guise, Delve is an incredibly quick way to jump to frequently used content, instead of navigating through SharePoint sites or OneDrive folder trees.

 Delve powerfully converges content from across the various Office 365 services, including Exchange, the traditional Office productivity applications and even Yammer.
 As with any new service, discovering how Delve can help you will require exploring it and experimenting with the ways in which it can be customised, but you are bound to navigate through your Office content much quicker with help from Delve.